yuanshunning/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach-with-multiple-models.rst

    :name: adding-a-model

 In this step, the actual model will be taught and saved.
-Go to the Detection tab and select the Pick-it Teach engine.
+Go to the Detection tab and select the Pickit Teach engine.
 Open the ‘Define your model(s)’ section.
 Here you will see a widget that allows adding models.

 When no models are defined yet, there will be a text stating: “There are